onlyfaker/Higher_lower_game/README.md

-# Higher Lower Instagram Game
+# Higher Lower Instagram Followers Game
 A command-line game that challenges players to guess which Instagram user has more followers.

 ## 📝 Description